openkim/kliff/docs/source/modules/loss.rst

 .. warning::
-    Even though ``residual_fn`` and ``residual_data`` is optional, we strongly recommend the users to explicitly provide them to remainder themselves what they are doing as done above.
+    Even though ``residual_fn`` and ``residual_data`` is optional, we strongly recommend the users to explicitly provide them to reminder themselves what they are doing as done above.

 .. seealso::